Housing & Transportation

 The college has a library and Brandon has a public library in the Town Centre mall, which is located downtown.
 You can borrow reference books, fiction, non-fiction, movies and music or book a public computer.
 To obtain a library card, have a piece of identification with your Brandon address on it when you visit the library.

 Located next to the library on the second floor of the Town Centre Mall is the Art Gallery of Southwestern Manitoba.

 When your studying is done, why not find something fun to do?
 In Brandon there are numerous places to find amusement.
-Check out the link below to Brandon Economic Development to find what concerts, exhibitions, movies and theatre are happening around the city.
+Check out Brandon Economic Development to find what concerts, exhibitions, movies and theatre are happening around the city.
 Or, find out why Canadians are so passionate about their hockey, by going to a Brandon Wheat Kings game when they are playing at the Keystone Centre.

 Right in the college is a games room which is open to all students.
 Thunderbird Bowl, the city’s only bowling alley is located at the south end of 18th St., and has 5- and 10-pin bowling.
 There are numerous places to get your exercise also.
 The college has its own small weight room, the YMCA is located downtown, the Sportsplex is located in the north of the city, and Brandon University has a Healthy Living Centre open to the community.
 Why not check out the various parks and walking/biking paths that you will find around the city?

 There are many places to worship all over the city of Brandon.

 Brandon's air service is currently limited to one flight per day, from Calgary, Alberta on Westjet Airlines.
 We are served by Greyhound Bus Lines and the Brandon Shuttle, which include regularly scheduled trips to the Winnipeg International Airport.